micferr/ADM_HW2/README.md

 - `convert_dataset.py` removes some columns from the dataset to try and make it smaller;
 - `utils.py` contains all the support classes and methods called in the notebook.

+[Here](https://nbviewer.org/github/micferr/ADM_HW2/blob/main/main.ipynb) is the `nbviewer` link as suggested in the HW's text.

 #### Data processing

 The research questions are run on the whole dataset (including bonuses).